-The Asia-Pacific electric bus market is anticipated to grow at USD 48.6 billion by 2027, registering a CAGR of 9.8% during the forecast period 2021-2027.
-Factors attributing to the growth of the Asia-Pacific electric bus market include initiatives by the government to provide subsidies, and rising concern regarding air pollution levels.
+The Asia-Pacific Electric Bus Market is anticipated to grow to USD 48.6 billion by 2030, registering a CAGR of 9.8% during the forecast period 2025-2030.
+Factors attributing to the growth of the Asia-Pacific electric bus market include initiatives by the government to provide subsidies and rising concerns regarding air pollution levels.

-The COVID-19 outbreak has had an adverse impact on electric buses in the Asia-Pacific region owing to a severe shortage of raw materials and other electric components.
+The COVID-19 outbreak has harmed electric buses in the Asia-Pacific region owing to a severe shortage of raw materials and other electric components.
 However, the market is for electric buses in the Asia-Pacific region is anticipated to bounce back during the projected period as temporary restrictions on travel and cargo have been lifted by regional governments, thus the transportation of the desired components for the manufacture of electric buses can take place.